The power of the group is a common theme in human history. When it comes to finance, it pays to be more than personal with collective purchasing.

 If you’re a member of a gym, keep a look out for any referral specials they run – you could benefit with a month’s free membership, or other great freebies.

 We love these.
-Basically, have a look out for vouchers in newspapers or if you’re signed up to our newsletter we’ll send you bargain alerts that include 2-for-1 vouchers on restaurant meals and happy hours.
+Basically, have a look out for vouchers in newspapers and sign up to our newsletter.
+We’ll send you bargain alerts that include 2-for-1 vouchers on restaurant meals and happy hours.
 You can keep on top of the latest bargains here.

 Don’t limit yourself… be a bit cheeky!